 Homemade tahini sauce is one of the easiest, creamiest sauces you can make, it goes with almost everything, and it’s so delicious and healthy for you.
 Drizzle on salads or roasted vegetables, add to hummus, serve with meats or add to your sandwiches.

-Tahini sauce, dressing, dip, call it what you want, this is the best you will ever have.
-And no, it’s not my recipe, I was inspired by fellow Dallas good food lover who goes by the name @svpz on Instagram, who was inspired by Chef J. Kenji Lopez-Alt, who was inspired by a technique of Michael Solomonov, author of Zahav cookbook.
-What can I say, good recipes travel a long way.
+Tahini sauce, dressing, dip, call it what you want, this homemade tahini sauce is the best you will ever have.
+It’s not really an original recipe, but an inspiration by a fellow Dallas food lover who goes by the name @svpz on Instagram, who was inspired by Chef J. Kenji Lopez-Alt, who was inspired by a technique of Michael Solomonov, author of Zahav cookbook.
+What can I say?
+Good recipes travel a long way.

-Creamy tahini perfection with a subtle hint on garlic and cumin
+Creamy, homemade tahini sauce perfection with a subtle hint of garlic and cumin

-This sauce has only four ingredients (plus the spices), one of which is water, but the secret is the technique.
-You need one blender, one full garlic head, cloves unpeeled, one cup of tahini, lots of lemon juice and cold water.
-Spices are cumin and salt.
-Perfection.
-Works as a salad dressing, dipping sauce or as a spread.
-One of my favorite ways to eat it is with flaxseed crackers.
+This tahini sauce has only four ingredients (plus the spices), one of which is water, but the magic is in the technique.
+You need one blender, one full garlic head, unpeeled cloves, one cup of tahini, lots of lemon juice, and cold water.
+The spices are cumin and salt.

 Homemade Tahini Sauce with Garlic and Cumin

 Homemade tahini sauce is one of the easiest, creamiest sauces you can make, it goes with almost everything and it's so delicious and healthy for you.
 Drizzle on salads or roasted vegetables, add to hummus, serve with meats or add to your sandwiches.

 - garlic cloves of one whole garlic head, unpeeled

 - 2/3 cup lemon juice (about 4 lemons)